wdi-atx-12/custom-api/README.md

 You can find full instructions here: [Deploying Express Apps to Heroku](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/heroku-mean-stack-deploy.md)

-As you continue to work on this project, you'll need to remember to push your changes to heroku (just like you would with github!):
+As you continue to work on this project, you'll need to remember to push your changes to Heroku (just like you would with Github!):

 ```bash
 # git add changed-files